It’s Raining Plastic. What Can We Do?

 Reusable bags are a great way to reduce the amount of single-use plastic put out into the world, and it’s also a great way to promote your business.

-We’ve been in the business of creating custom reusable bags for almost 30 years so we make the process easy and we have a wide selection of certified reusable bags.
+We’ve been in the business of creating custom reusable bags for over 10 years so we make the process easy and we have a wide selection of certified reusable bags.

 These certified bags are designed to very specific guidelines set forth by CalRecycle and these reusable bags are built to last.
 Certified reusable bags are a good investment because your customers will receive a dependable product that they can count on that will also promote your business.